Ultimate Cambodia & Vietnam

 The minimum age for this trip is 18 years.

 You will need visas to enter both Cambodia and Vietnam.
-Most UK citizens will qualify for an e-visa for each country, which can be applied for online (you'll need to apply separately for both countries).
+Most UK citizens will qualify for an e-visa for each country, which can be applied for online (you'll need to apply separately for both countries) or a visa on arrival.
 You must have at least six months’ validity remaining on your passport from the date you plan to return home.